rcurrie/kubernetes/README.md

 ...
 latest: digest: sha256:d72d572b9f3b7683a1e07a80ac04fdb6076870087ac789d1079d548731a385da size: 2405
 ```
-Run the custom container in a job:
+Run the image in a container in a kubernetes job:
 ```
 $ DOCKERHUB_ACCOUNT=robcurrie make run-job
-# Run a kubernetes job with our container
+# Run a kubernetes job with our image, prefix with USERNAME and timestamp
 TS=`date +"%Y%m%d-%H%M%S"` envsubst < job.yml | kubectl create -f -
 job.batch/rcurrie-20190904-171803 created
 ```